woojak/retropie-lightwebmenager/README.md

 ```
 This TUI offers menus for:
 - Configuring credentials (displaying current values).
-- Configuring app settings (secret key, port, and monitoring refresh interval).
+- Configuring app settings (secret key, port, monitoring refresh interval, and config file location).
-- Managing the service by restarting, enabling, or disabling it.
+- Managing the service by restarting, enabling, stopping, or disabling it.
-- Running the install or uninstall scripts.
+- Running the installation or uninstallation scripts.

 ## Customization